4 Best Food Tours in Tokyo, Japan

 Without a doubt, this food tour is one of the best ways to participate in Japan’s delicious food and drink culture.
 If you’re a foodie who loves hitting lesser-known spots, this tour is for you.

-We love that this tour hits the ground running in one of our favorite food and drink areas of Tokyo, Kabukicho District.
+We love that this tour hits the ground running in one of our favorite food and drink areas of Tokyo, the Kabukicho District.
 The neon lights and packed alleyways are a sensory delight in themselves.
 We also liked that you spend a decent amount of your time in Kabukicho District, so you get to see some off-the-beaten-path areas other tours don’t explore.

 The first two restaurants involved several rounds of sake and some delicious yakitori (chicken) skewers, dumplings, sushi, and other staple Japanese foods.
 But our favorite dish of the night was something we had never had, okonomiyaki.
 Think savory pancake with various meat and vegetable toppings, it was incredible!
 We always appreciate it when a tour surprises us with something we haven’t seen anywhere else.

-The evening continued with a quick walk down the WWII-era Omoide Yokocho alleyway and our guide gave us a brief history lesson about the area.
+The evening continued with a quick walk down the WWII-era Omoide Yokocho alleyway, and our guide gave us a brief history lesson about the area.
 Not just a tour for foodies, but history lovers too!

 The night ended in the Golden-Gai District, a popular spot for tourists and locals alike.
-What we enjoyed however was the lack of other tourists at the restaurant we went to.
+What we enjoyed, however, was the lack of other tourists at the restaurant we went to.
 It was super authentic!
 After some Japanese cocktails and a dessert of yuzu sorbet, we were stuffed.
 Be sure to come hungry when you book this tour!

 3. Night Time Foodie Tour in Shinjuku